Doak Turner: From Radio Networks to Music Row’s Networking Maven

 Doak was by now getting the itch to move to Nashville himself, which he at last did in October 2002.
 Three months later, a visitor to Turner’s house mentioned a weekly party of songwriters in Greenwich Village, New York, where spaghetti was served to every tunesmith who sang a new song.
 “That was a cold Sunday afternoon, and I remember thinking how much I missed having dinner with my family.
 So I invited 30 of my peers over for dinner on that Third Sunday of March 2003.
 The next month we ordered 50 pounds of barbecue and had the first Guitar-B-Q.”

 The Nashville Muse began in a similar serendipitous way.
 Doak was visiting songwriting friends in San Diego when someone suggested, “why don’t you send out a newsletter?
 That seed of an idea grew into the Nashville Muse,” Turner says.
 The idea itself is simple, but the painstaking execution, and the growth into a fully-sponsored E-newsletter with 1,000′s of readers a week, is pure Doak energy, enthusiasm, and work ethic.
 February 2013 celebrated TEN Years of the Nashville Muse!

 The years of tireless support Turner has given songwriters are finally translating into success for his own tunes.
 Indy artists have cut about six of them.
 A recording of an Alabama soldier singing Doak’s “Talkin’ Part” nationwide on Sirius Satellite Radio got spins at Country Radio stations around the USA in 2007.
 Warner Brothers artist Frankie Ballard cut a song, “That Look” on his Indie CD “Electric Hillbilly” that Doak wrote.
-He has (10) indie cuts since moving to Nashville.
+He has (12) indie cuts since moving to Nashville.
 Recent cuts include Brad Puckett singing and climbing the Music Row charts “At Least I’m Feelin’ Again” and also Jimmy Fortune (of the Statler Brothers) cutting “At Least I’m Feeling Again” for his new CD.
 Kate Logan recorded, “Rocks In The River” for her independent album and Mallory Miller recorded “Rocks In The River” and “I Talk To God” for her album to be released in 2014.
+Joey Herd recorded “Like Noah Knew Rain” and “Dancin’ In The Kitchen” on his self-titled CD in 2014.